 SCCM is the product that lays down the base configuration of a system and keeps it updated and patched.
 System Center Operations Manager then takes over the responsibility of monitoring the health of the system along with all other applications installed on that specific system.
 There are specific set of rules that track down the normal functioning of the system, and if there are any deviations, the necessary personnel is notified of the changes.

 3. System Center Data Protection Manager

 Data Protection Manager (DPM) comes in handy when SCOM reports any faults on a physical machine.
 DPM helps in recovery from the backups that it holds.
-DPM takes backups of server file system, sharepoint data, exchange databases, SQL databases on a standard schedule.
+DPM takes backups of the server file system, SharePoint data, exchange databases, SQL databases on a standard schedule.
 This helps in recovering a system by full data recovery which is either corrupted or damaged.